takuto-okuno-riken/vardnn/README.md

 </div>

-Command line tool could perform EC estimation with several causal analysis algorithms from node signals in csv or mat file, then show output causal relational matrix and save data in csv or mat file.
+Command line tool could perform EC estimation with several causal analysis algorithms from node signals in csv or mat file, then show output of causal relational matrix and save data in csv or mat file.

 ## Requirements: software
 * MATLAB R2019a or later